lorees/Botta-Bing/README.md

   11. Make sure you load your API Keys into the **"params"** file in the root directory
   12. Make Sure to Update your Zip Code in the **"params"** file also.
   13. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
+  14. If you use OPENAPI Whisper transcription, you DO NOT need to enable Google Cloud API.. - Edit your params file.
-  14. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
+  15. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 Do this from the Virtual Machines Desktop .
 You will be prompted to link your newly created Google Developer API Key to the Google Cloud SDK.

 ## Loading API Keys
 Once the basic software packages are installed you need to obtain API Keys from the Below list if resources.
 First create a login and then either copy or create the keys for the below list: